betsyg6/betsyg6/README.md

   <p><i>Facts are hard...</i><p>

   - I worked as a teacher for 7 years
+  - I'm learning how to roller skate and snowboard
   - Currently binge-watching 24
   - 🎶 I know every word to every song in Hamilton 🎶